 Energy efficiency in awarding public contracts

-The public sector is a major purchaser of goods, works and services in Finland, with the value of public procurement contracts amounting to approximately EUR 20–30 billion a year.
+The public sector is a major purchaser of goods and services in Finland, with the value of public procurement contracts amounting to approximately EUR 20–30 million a year.
 As a major player, the public sector has the opportunity to influence the supply by directing the demand.

-Public contracts have a significant impact on the life-cycle energy consumption of products and services.
+Public contracts have a significant impact on the life-cycle energy consumption of goods and services.
 The Act on Public Contracts encourages contracting authorities to take environmental considerations into account.
-Energy efficiency is a highly suitable procurement criteria alongside price and other grounds.
+Energy efficiency is a highly suitable procurement criterion alongside price and other grounds.

 Further information: timo.ritonummi(at)tem.fi